googleapis/python-spanner-django/README.rst

     $ python3 manage.py migrate

-and that'll take a while running, but when done, it will look like the following

-After this you should can see the tables and indices created in your Cloud Spanner console
+and that'll take a while to run.
+After this you should can see the tables and indices created in your Cloud Spanner console.

 Now run your server
 ~~~~~~~~~~~~~~~~~~~